-Patients are able to designate a caregiver to help them with getting their medicinal marijuana from a dispensary in Gulfport MS. If you need more than one caregiver, you must submit information documenting that more caregivers are needed due to the patient’s age or medical condition.
+Patients are able to designate a caregiver to help them with getting their medical marijuanas from a dispensary in Meridian Mississippi.
+If you need more than one caregiver, you must submit information documenting that more caregivers are needed due to the patient’s age or medical condition.

-According to the MSDOH, caregivers must be 21 or older unless they are the parent or guardian of a medicinal marijuana patient who is a minor.
+According to the MSDOH, caregivers must be 21 or older unless they are the parent or guardian of a medical marijuanas patient who is a minor.
 Caregivers also may not have certain prior felonies or convictions.
 Felonies and convictions that can disqualify you from becoming a caregiver include:

 A caregiver application fee will be applied and cost $25 a year.
 The background check that is part of the requirements for a caretaker will cost the applicant $37.

-Medical marijuana is the use of marijuana plants and chemicals to treat certain conditions.
-It is basically the same thing as recreational marijuana, but for medicinal.
+Medical marijuanas is the use of marijuanas plants and chemicals to treat certain conditions.
+It is basically the same thing as recreational marijuana, but for medical.
 The cannabis plant has more than 100 cannabinoids, and each one has a different impact on the body.

-Delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD) are the main chemicals used in marijuana medicine, as THC produces the “high” that people feel when they smoke or consume marijuana, meanwhile CBD does not give the user the experience of being “high”.
+Delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD) are the main chemicals used in marijuanas medicine, as THC produces the “high” that people feel when they smoke or consume marijuanas, meanwhile CBD does not give the user the experience of being “high”.